santoshkal/mcpserver/README.md

-# MCP Server with multiple Tools and a sigle client to interact with it
+# MCP Server with multiple Tools and support a single client to interact with all the Servers

 ## To build the Client and Server executables
 - Build the client: